+CHAPTER IV

-Chapter IV - The relations of the Prosecution Service's relations with public authorities
+Prosecution Service's relations with public authorities

 One.
-The government may ask the General Prosecutor to institute legal action in the defence of the public interest.
+The government may ask the Prosecutor General to institute legal action in the defence of the public interest.

 Two.
-The Government will communicate with the Prosecution Service via the General Prosecutor through the Ministry of Justice.
+The Government will communicate with the Prosecution Service via the Prosecutor General through the Ministry of Justice.
 Where deemed necessary, the President of the Government may address the Prosecutor directly.

-The General Prosecutor, after consulting the Board of High Prosecutors, will rule on the feasibility or suitability of the action requested and substantiate the resolution submitted to the government.
+The Prosecutor General, after consulting the Board of High Prosecutors, will rule on the feasibility or suitability of the action requested and substantiate the resolution submitted to the government.
 Notice of the decision adopted must be served upon the body lodging the request.

 One.
-The General Prosecutor will submit a yearly review of Service activities to the government, addressing trends in crime and crime prevention and recommending reforms for the more effective administration of justice.
+The Prosecutor General will submit a yearly review of Service activities to the government, addressing trends in crime and crime prevention and recommending reforms for the more effective administration of justice.
 This review will include the observations made by subordinate prosecutors in their own reviews, submitted in the manner and in accordance with the timetable established.
 A copy of this review will be forwarded to Parliament and the General Council of the Judiciary.
-It must be presented to Parliament by the General Prosecutor during the session closest to the date of its public release.
+It must be presented to Parliament by the Prosecutor General during the session closest to the date of its public release.

 Two.
-When the government requests information on any of the matters handled by the Prosecution Service or the administration of justice as a whole, the General Prosecutor will comply with such request, barring legal obstacles to the contrary.
-Under exceptional circumstances the General Prosecutor may be asked to report to the Council of Ministers.
+When the government requests information on any of the matters handled by the Prosecution Service or the administration of justice as a whole, the Prosecutor General will comply with such request, barring legal obstacles to the contrary.
+Under exceptional circumstances the Prosecutor General may be asked to report to the Council of Ministers.

-The Prosecution Service will cooperate with Parliament as its request, barring legal obstacles to the contrary, without prejudice to its obligation to report thereto on matters about which it is specifically summoned.
+The Prosecution Service will cooperate with Parliament at its request, barring legal obstacles to the contrary, without prejudice to its obligation to report thereto on matters about which it is specifically summoned.
 Parliament will communicate with the Service through the Presidents of its two chambers.

 One.
 When regional governments ask the Prosecution Service to institute action in defence of the public interest within their scope of competence, they will address their request to the Chief Regional Prosecutor, notifying the Ministry of Justice thereof.
-The Regional Prosecutor will in turn advise the General Prosecutor who, after consulting the Board of High Prosecutors, will resolve accordingly, honouring the principle of legality at all times.
+The Regional Prosecutor will in turn advise the Prosecutor General who, after consulting the Board of High Prosecutors, will resolve accordingly, honouring the principle of legality at all times.
 Irrespective of the decision adopted, notice thereof will be served upon the body lodging the request.

 Two.
-The Chief Regional Prosecutors will draft and submit to the General Prosecutor a review of the activity of the Prosecutor's Offices in their region.
+The Chief Regional Prosecutors will draft and submit to the Prosecutor General a review of the activity of the Prosecutor's Offices in their region.
 Copies of such reviews will likewise be submitted to the government, the Council of Justice and the Regional Parliament and the reviews themselves must be presented in the Regional Parliament within six months of the day they were publicly released.
-Chief Regional Prosecutors will cooperate with the Regional Parliament under the same terms and conditions as laid down in the preceding Article with respect to the General Prosecutor's cooperation with the national Parliament.
+Chief Regional Prosecutors will cooperate with the Regional Parliament under the same terms and conditions as laid down in the preceding article with respect to the Prosecutor General's cooperation with the national Parliament.

 Three.
-In the regions competent to organise the administration of justice, the members of the Prosecution Service will cooperate with the regional authorities for the effective fulfilment of the duties of such authorities respecting the material and human resources available for the administration of justice.
+In the regions with judiciary powers, the members of the Prosecution Service will cooperate with the regional authorities for the effective fulfilment of the duties of such authorities respecting the material and human resources available for the administration of justice.
 They will likewise participate in any cooperative bodies formed by the agents and authorities concerned in such regions to analyse, discuss and conduct studies on questions related to the administration of justice.
-Agreements may be concluded with the regions, subject to General Prosecutor authorisation.
+Agreements may be concluded with the regions, subject to Prosecutor General authorisation.

+TITLE II

-TITLE II - Prosecution Service bodies and principles informing its action
+Prosecution Service bodies and principles informing its action

+CHAPTER I

-Chapter I - Organisation, powers and staffing
+Organisation, powers and staffing